ElektraInitiative/libelektra/doc/contrib/documentation.md

 Each documentation should clearly be oriented to one of these 3 directions:

 1. learning-oriented:
-   First introduction is done via tutorials, it teaches the basics.
+   First introduction is done via tutorials, they teach the fundamentals.
 2. information-oriented:
    The README.md and API docs together are the references:
    They cover everything that someone needs to know about a [module](/doc/help/elektra-glossary.md).